davicotico/jQuery-Menu-From-JSON/README.md

-# JSON-to-Menu
+# JSON to Menu
-With JQuery Plugin JSON-to-menu, you can create a Multilevel Menu like an Unordered List or an Indented Select (Dropdown, ComboBox, ListBox) from a JSON String.
+With JQuery Plugin JSON-to-menu, you can create a Multilevel Menu as Unordered List or Indented Select (Dropdown, ComboBox, ListBox) from a JSON String.
 # 1. How to use
 ## 1.1.
-Format: Indented Select
+Creating a Indented Select (input select AKA combobox)
 #### HTML Code
 ```html
 <div class="col-md-4">